-Textbook: Oklahoma, Land of Contrasts (Fisher)
+Textbook: The Story of Oklahoma (Baird)

 During the second semester, students delve into the makings and workings of America's governmental system.
 This course provides a background into the historical development of America's governmental philosophies and studies the Constitution in detail.
 Other topics studied include Federalism, Progressivism, important Supreme Court cases, the workings of state and local government, and the duty of citizenship.